taralexandra/holbertonschool-low_level_programming/singly_linked_lists/README.md

 Tara QUARTERO is the owner of this file.
 Campus Fréjus.

-## About the tasks of this project :
+## :wrench: Lets talk of the tasks of this project :

 ### Task 0 - Write a function  that prints all the elements of a `list_t` list.